-3 sem hrs cr.
-This course will use a multidisciplinary approach towards understanding the process of aging.
+3 sem hrs cr This course will use a multidisciplinary approach towards understanding the process of aging.
 Gerontology is the study of interrelatedness of biological, psychological, and social aspects of aging.
 This course will provide an overview of the major issues of aging and the social forces and institutions affecting older adults.
 No required prerequisites.
 Transfer (UT) or Non Transfer Course (UN): UT

-SOCI 2990 - Topics in Sociology
+SOCI 2990 - Independent Study in Sociology

-1-5 sem hrs cr.
-Selected topics in sociology is a specially designed course for students interested in pursuing specific study projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the appropriate curriculum chair.
-No more than six semester hours in Topics courses may be used in meeting minimum degree requirements.
+1-5 sem hrs cr The Independent Study in Sociology is a specially designed course for students interested in pursuing specific study projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the appropriate curriculum chair.No more than six semester hours in Independent Study courses may be used in meeting minimum degree requirements.
 Formerly/Same As (Formerly SOC 2990)Transfer (UT) or Non Transfer Course (UN): UT